-Just southwest of downtown, the Houston Museum District is a beautiful section of town that plays home to an organization of 20 museums, galleries, cultural centers and community organizations.
 It’s hard to believe the tree-lined streets were once in disarray, but thankfully, a grassroots community movement in the late 1970s turned things around, creating the gorgeous, pedestrian-friendly ‘hood we know today.
 With so much culture and beauty, there’s no shortage of entertainment here, including these 5 neighborhood musts.

 Note: For the purposes of this list, the Museum District is defined as the area represented in this map.

 5 Must Do Things in the Museum District